CS7820/Project/deliverables/proposal.md

 We propose performing an attack on a KG focused in the legal domain which would affect learned embedding models and their handling of KG completion tasks.

 Data.gov provides a non-federal dataset covering information on sentencing data of guilty verdicts in cases from Cooke County in Illinois[5].
+The developed knowledge graph will be able to answer the following competency questions:
+1) Who are the agents and their respective role for Case [insert]?
+2) What charges has Judge [insert] sentenced?

 From this new KG, we hope to explore the following research question(s):
 1) At what rate of perturbed data does the reliability of the knowledge graph in representing the Case, the Court, the corresponding Agents to a Case, and the Sentencing Charge start to diminish?
 2) Can perturbed KGE models demonstrate biasness in court sentencing?